rubengardner/quick-command/README.md

 ##  License

-MIT © Your Name — feel free to use and customize Quick-Command however you like!
+MIT © Ruben David Gardner Cuesta — feel free to use and customize Quick-Command however you like!